yumimobi/Developer-doc/Yumi Platform Annotation/Oneway .md

 3. Account

-   You can find your Account on its User Profile page on the [Oneway Profile](https://developer.oneway.mobi/).
-Account information is used for login.
+   You will find your Account in Company Info page under  [Oneway Profile](https://developer.oneway.mobi/).

-4. Token
+1. Token

-   From [Oneway APP](https://developer.oneway.mobi/), choose your APP, you can find your Token on this page.
+     You will find your Account in Company Info page under  [Oneway Profile](https://developer.oneway.mobi/).

-5. API Key
+2. API Key

-    You can find your API Key on its User Profile page on the [Oneway Profile](https://developer.oneway.mobi/).
+    You will find your Account in Company Info page under  [Oneway Profile](https://developer.oneway.mobi/).